JuliaMath/openlibm/README.md

 ## Platform support

 OpenLibm builds on Linux, Mac OS X, Windows, FreeBSD, and OpenBSD.
 It builds with both GCC and clang.
-Although largely tested on x86, it also includes experimental support for ARM.
+Although largely tested and widely used on x86 architectures, openlibm also supports ARM and powerPC.

 ## Build instructions